-$^{\ast}$ Figures only include strategic & core suppliers.
-Workers including supervisors.
+^{} Data collection only includes strategic & core suppliers.
+Monthly wages In respective country currency.

 Cambodia is the sourcing country which we newly launched.
 In 2022, 5 factories have been added to our portfolio.
 In 2023 the first products will be sold with Cambodia as the Country of Origin.